Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “He never got any [more] compensation from them.
 Even today, he's still waiting for that money he never received,” she said.

-> "He’s still waiting for that money he never received"
+> "He’s still waiting for that money he never received."

 Muriel Mafoyane Masupa is a community organizer in Welkom who has been working with Charles Abraham's law firm for the past few years.
 She helps reach out to potential new clients, while also supporting the established ones by telling them which certificates and documents they require in order to be included in the class action.